-Men and women really are wired that differently, but as they have to live on the same planet, this book can give helpful insights into the workings of the minds of both the genders!
-Also, it is an entertaining read and needless to say one the greatest best selling relationship novels!
+Men and women really are wired that differently, but since they have to co-exist and share their lives (well, mostly), this book can give helpful insights into the workings of the minds of both the sexes!

 2. Revolutionary Road by Richard Yates

 ‘So now I am crazy because I don’t love you, right?
 Is that the point?’
 April Wheeler, Revolutionary road.

 The book brings you a realistic portrayal of a marriage on the brink.
 A ‘revolutionary’ couple that went against the fabric of their personalities and did exactly that they didn’t want to – they conformed.